klcodanr/roman-numeral/README.md

  - NodeJS 14+
  - NPM 6+

+Optional, for local Docker / Kubernetes testing:

  - Docker 20+
  - Kubernetes 1.19+
  - Helm 3

-Optional, for local Kubernetes testing:

  - Minikube 1.15+

 ## Build and Run

-### NodeJS Local Build / Run
+### Local Build / Run

 To build and run the NodeJS base of the project run the following commands from the project directory: